HITECHCRIME/HC_SG113_NTSWGA/README.md

 ```
 aye aye ya
-mothnode
-net swagga
+mothnode net swagga
 fucker

 caught in the net so slow - uu
 ya cannot reach them heights - ya (down)
-caught in the net so slow - uu
+caught in the net so slow - a
 better watch from afar
 (can't right the wrong)

-caught in the net so slow - uu
+caught in the net so slow - u
 ya cannot reach them heights - ya (down)
-caught in the net so slow - uu
+caught in the net so slow - u
 better watch (works) from afar (more melody to the end)
 better swap ya handle to naught
 better swap it before
-getting ahold of the switch ya (can't right the wrong)
+getting ahold of the switch ya
-plug it bitch
+plug it bitch, can't right the wrong
-net so slow
-net so slow
-net so slow
-net so slow
-net so slow
+net so slow, net so slow
-net so slow
+net so slow, net so slow
-net so slow
+net so slow, net so slow
-caught in the net so slow - uu
+net so slow caught in the net so slow - uu
 ya cannot reach them heights - ya
 caught in the net so slow - uu
 better watch from afar
 better swap ya handle to naught
 better swap it before
 getting ahold of the switch ya
 plug it bitch

-blowing them chances to fold - uu (million of chances to win yeah)
+blowing them chances to fold yeah (million of chances to win yeah)
 prep for a breach - wait what
-withhold the vital data - uu (vital organs - uu)
+withhold the vital data (vital organs - uu)
-don’t give to witch - uu
+don’t give them to witch - uu

 most of the days just drifting me up - so
-slide off the scales - now (can't believe in da-ta)
+slide off the scales - now (i can't believe in da-ta)
 can’t believe what i’m - saying
 if you really turn up i'm done (i'm already dead - now)